Making your final college choice

 Consider your alternatives

-An alternative is one possible course of action available.
+An alternatives is one possible course of action available.
 Good alternatives are (1) under our control, (2) significantly different, (3) potentially attractive, and (4) doable.

 Questions to ask yourself: